kdltr/gl-type/README.md

 ## Documentation
     [procedure] (load-face PATH SIZE [char-set: CHAR-SET] [mode: MODE])

-Load the font face given by the [Freetype openable](http://freetype.org/) file pointed to by `PATH` with a size of `SIZE` pixels. `CHAR-SET` is the [SRFI 14](http://srfi.schemers.org/srfi-14/srfi-14.html) character set that should be loaded.
-Any non-graphical characters in the set will waste space, however. `MODE` is the mode in which the font should be rendered and should be one of `#:normal` – for normally hinted, anti-aliased rendering – or `#:mono` – for monochrome (aliased) rendering.
+Load the font face given by the [Freetype-openable file](http://freetype.org/) pointed to by `PATH` with a size of `SIZE` pixels. `CHAR-SET` is the [SRFI 14](http://srfi.schemers.org/srfi-14/srfi-14.html) character-set that should be loaded.
+Any non-graphical characters in the set will waste space. `MODE` is the mode in which the font should be rendered and should be one of `#:normal` – for normally hinted, anti-aliased rendering – or `#:mono` – for monochrome (aliased) rendering.
 Returns a `face` record.

     [record] face
     [procedure] (face?
 FACE)